Freiburg, originally known as Freiburg im Breisgau, is a city tucked away in the Black Forest of Germany’s southern fringes.

 It is an ideal place for taking strolls after sightseeing and a great place to end your day.

 1. Freiburg Cathedral

-The Freiburg Cathedral, known as Freiburg Minster, is the primary cathedral of the city.
+The Freiburg Cathedral, known as Freiburg Minster, is the primary cathedral of the city, and one of the most popular cathedrals in Germany.
 The architectural style of the cathedral is from the Gothic era.
 The construction of the building took place in 1200 and ended around 1513.

 The cathedral is accessible to the public, and you can climb the whole spire all the way through.
 While up there, you can see the panoramic view of the city.
 It also has an ancient clock and a bell, which dates back to historical times since the people of Freiburg built it.

 While you’re inside the cathedral, you can hear the four-pipe organs being played by the organist.
 You can soak in the sounds while it echos through the whole body of the building.